-- the level of product sales from ReSure Sealant and any additional products for which we obtain marketing approval in the future; - the costs of manufacturing, sales, marketing, distribution and other commercialization efforts with respect to ReSure Sealant and any additional products for which we obtain marketing approval in the future; - · the costs of expanding our facilities to accommodate our manufacturing needs and expected growth in personnel;
+- the costs, timing and outcome of regulatory review of our product candidates by the FDA, the EMA or other regulatory authorities, including the resubmission of our NDA for DEXTENZA; - the level of product sales from any additional products for which we obtain marketing approval in the future; - the costs of manufacturing, sales, marketing, distribution and other commercialization efforts with respect to any additional products for which we obtain marketing approval in the future; - the costs of expanding our facilities to accommodate our manufacturing needs and expected growth in personnel; - the progress, costs and outcome of the clinical trials of our extended-delivery drug delivery product candidates, in particular DEXTENZA and OTX-TP;

-- the progress, costs and outcome of the clinical trials of our extended-delivery drug delivery product candidates, in particular DEXTENZA and OTX-TP; - the progress and status of our collaboration with Regeneron, including any development costs for which we reimburse Regeneron, the potential exercise by Regeneron of its option for a license for the development and potential commercialization of products containing our extendeddelivery hydrogel depot in combination with Regeneron's large molecule VEGF-targeting compounds, and our potential receipt of future milestone payments from Regeneron; - the costs of advancing our internal development efforts for the back-of-the-eye program through the remaining preclinical steps and potentially into an initial clinical trial; - the scope, progress, costs and outcome of preclinical development and clinical trials of our other product candidates; - the costs, timing and outcome of regulatory review of our product candidates by the FDA, the EMA or other regulatory authorities, including our current NDA for DEXTENZA; - the amounts we receive, if any, from Regeneron for option exercise, development, regulatory and sales milestones and royalty payments under our collaboration; - the extent to which we choose to establish additional collaboration, distribution or other marketing arrangements for our products and product candidates; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - the extent to which we acquire or invest in other businesses, products and technologies.
+- the progress and status of our collaboration with Regeneron, including any development costs for which we reimburse Regeneron, the potential exercise by Regeneron of its option for a license for the development and potential commercialization of products containing our extended-delivery hydrogel-based formulation in combination with Regeneron's large molecule VEGF-targeting compounds, and our potential receipt of future milestone payments from Regeneron; - the costs of advancing our internal development efforts for the back-of-the-eye small molecule TKI program through the remaining preclinical steps and potentially into an initial clinical trial; - the scope, progress, costs and outcome of preclinical development and clinical trials of our other product candidates; - the amounts we receive, if any, from Regeneron for option exercise, development, regulatory and sales milestones and royalty payments under our collaboration; - the extent to which we choose to establish additional collaboration, distribution or other marketing arrangements for our products and product candidates; - the outcome of any legal actions and proceedings, including the current lawsuits described under "Part II, Item 1-Legal Proceedings" of our Quarterly Report on Form 10-Q for the period ending September 30, 2017, as supplemented by our Current Report on Form 8-K filed with the Commission on December 22, 2017; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - the extent to which we acquire or invest in other businesses, products and technologies.

 Conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete.
 We may never generate the necessary data or results required to obtain regulatory approval of products with the market potential sufficient to enable us to achieve profitability.
-We do not expect to generate significant revenue from sales of any product for several years, if at all.
+We may not generate significant revenue from sales of any product for several years, if at all.
 Accordingly, we will need to obtain substantial additional financing to achieve our business objectives.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations, even if we believe we have sufficient funds for our current or future operating plans.